lazyjinchuriki/cinephile/Readme.md

 - View popular movies and TV shows
 - View top-rated movies and TV shows
 - View upcoming movies
-- Filter out movies and shows based on genres.
+- Filter out movies and shows based on genres
-- Go no next and previous page.
+- Go to next and previous page

 ## Installation